-To explain the program and facilitate work, Georgia State University will host on its downtown Atlanta campus a World Heritage and Civil Rights Sites Symposium, April 20-22, 2017, at which scholars and preservationists, historic property owners and relevant stakeholders will gather to discuss the objectives of the initiative, the expectations of the project, and the obligations that would result from selection as a World Heritage Site.
+In April 2017 Georgia State University hosted the World Heritage and U.S. Civil Rights Sites Symposium at which scholars and preservationists, historic property owners and relevant stakeholders gathered to discuss the objectives of the initiative, the expectations of the project, and the obligations that would result from selection as a World Heritage Site.